 - 1. While saw cutting is the preferred method, the different layers in a core may be separated by freezing and use of a chisel and hammer or by use of a hammer and chisel alone if a saw is not available.
 Care must be taken to protect the core from deformation or damage during the separation.
 If the core is deformed or damaged, it must be discarded and a new core taken. - 2.
 Core locations Joint cores shall be centered on the longitudinal joint.
 Mat cores shall be located at least 12" from all joints. - 3.
-When determining mat depth (thickness), determine and record the length (height) of the core to 5 mm (1/4"). - 4.
-Damaged cores shall be replaced by cores located within 12" of the original test. - 5.
+Core Locations core locations shall be independent of other sampling. - 4.
+When determining mat depth (thickness), determine and record the length (height) of the core to 5 mm (1/4"). - 5.
+Damaged cores shall be replaced by cores located within 12" of the original test. - 6.
 When material is sampled by other than DOT&PF personnel or their agent(s), the sampling must be witnessed and possession taken immediately by DOT&PF personnel or their agent(s).